History of the Arizona Cardinals: Return to the bottom of the East

+Bottom of the West

 In 2002, the addition of the Houston Texans caused the NFL to realign into eight divisions of four teams each.
-After 32 years of being in the NFC East, the Cardinals were finally moved to the NFC West with the 49ers, Seahawks, and Rams, which made far more sense from a geographical standpoint.
+After 32 years of being in the NFC East, and having been located in an Eastern conference or division since the NFL began conference play in 1933, the Cardinals were finally moved to the NFC West with the 49ers, Seahawks, and Rams, which made far more sense from a geographical standpoint.
+This also gave new life to the Cardinals-Rams rivalry, one of the oldest matchups in NFL history, with the added dimension that the Rams had moved to St. Louis and built the indoor arena Bidwell had been denied while the Cardinals still played on a collegiate field.

-Green era (2004–2006)

 In 2004, the Cardinals hired former Vikings coach Dennis Green as their head coach.
 Prior to his signing with the Cardinals, he compiled a 97–62 record in ten seasons with Minnesota (1992–2001), leading that franchise to four NFC Central Division titles and two NFC Championship games.
 The Cardinals continued their mediocre ways, going 6–10 in 2004 and 5–11 in 2005, the final two seasons for the team in Sun Devil Stadium.

+In early 2005, Cardinals signed Kurt Warner to a one-year, $4 million contract and later extending it to six years.
+Warner would retire on January 29, 2010.
+Matt Leinart was drafted tenth overall in the 2006 NFL draft.
+After four seasons, Leinart was released on September 4, 2010, and signed a one-year contract with the Houston Texans two days later.

+Pat Tillman

+As an All-American safety at Arizona State, the Cardinals were able to get a good look at Pat Tillman before drafting him late in the 1998 NFL draft.
+By week two of his rookie season, Tillman found a starting roster spot and endeared himself to the Arizona fanbase.
+Tillman left professional football following the 2001 season to serve in the military in the wake of the September 11 terrorist attacks.
 Tragedy struck the team on April 22, 2004, when former safety Pat Tillman, a popular player who was an All-American at Arizona State, was killed in Afghanistan while serving in the United States Army.
-Tillman left professional football following the 2001 season to serve in the military in the wake of the September 11 terrorist attacks.
 Tillman became the first NFL player to lose his life in war since Buffalo Bills offensive tackle Bob Kalsu died in 1970 during the Vietnam War.
 Tillman's jersey number 40 was retired at the Cardinals' first home game of 2004.
-In early 2005, Cardinals signed Kurt Warner to a one-year, $4 million contract and later extending it to six years.
-Warner retired on January 29, 2010.
-Matt Leinart was drafted tenth overall in the 2006 NFL draft.
-After four seasons, Leinart was released on September 4, 2010, and signed a one-year contract with the Houston Texans two days later.